 How to become a Kilimanjaro guide

-Training complete, they receive their licences and are free to tout themselves around the agencies looking for work.
-While a few of the better guides are snapped up by the top agencies and work exclusively for them, the majority are freelance and have to actively seek work in what is already an over-supplied market; at the moment there are about 700 guides working on the mountain.
-For this reason, guides’ wages are not that stratospheric considering the work they do and the time and effort they’ve put in to qualifying, being about Ts72,000-115,000 for a six-day trip.
+Training complete, they receive their licences and are then free to look for work.
+A few of the better guides are snapped up by the top agencies and work exclusively for them.
+But the majority are freelance and have to actively seek work in what is already an over-supplied market.
+As a result, guides’ wages are not that stratospheric considering the work they do and the time and effort they’ve put in to qualifying.
+That is to say, they get about Ts72,000-115,000 for a six-day trip.

 Climb Mount Kilimanjaro is the work of Henry Stedman, author of the bestselling guide book Kilimanjaro – The Trekking Guide to Africa’s Highest Mountain, which is now in its sixth edition.
 I’ve been trekking up Kilimanjaro for more than 20 years and have hiked to the summit more than 30 times now, on every possible route (and in every sort of weather).